yradsmikham/jackson-source/README.md

 # jacksone-source
-Project jackson source repo with hld files
+This is a sample HLD repo for Project jackson